Avijain15/Finance-News-Tool/README.md

-# 🤖 RockyBot: News Research Tool
+# 🤖 Finance: News Research Tool

 A beautiful and intelligent news research tool powered by Google Gemini AI that allows you to analyze multiple news articles and ask questions about their content.